peterpakos/check_ipa_consistency/README.md

 # ipa_check_consistency
-The script checks consistency across FreeIPA servers.
+The tool checks consistency across FreeIPA servers.

-It can now be used as a Nagios/Opsview plug-in (check -n, -w and -c  options).
+It can also be used as a Nagios/Opsview plug-in (check -n, -w and -c  options).

-Please note, it has only been tested in FreeIPA 4.2 (Centos 7.2) environment.
+The tool has been tested in FreeIPA 4.2/4.3/4.4 (Centos 7.2/7.3, Fedora 24) environments.

 Requirements:
 * FreeIPA 4.2 or higher